marcgithub23/pp2-hogwarts-history/README.md

 - The display contains both header and footer as the home and quiz screens.
 - It contains a template literal message that includes the entered username, the total score achieved out of the total questions, the percentage, and a message depending on the grade achieved.
-- It contains a play again button that will restart the quiz, reshuffle the questions, and re-initialise the quiz progress and score to 1 and 0 respectively.
+- It contains a play again button that will restart the quiz, reshuffle the questions, and re-initialise the quiz progress and score.
 - It also contains a home button that will bring users back to the home screen.

 ---